We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 After weighing the pros and cons of many portable toothbrushes, our travel experts selected the AquaSonic Black Series PRO as the best option available.

 There is so much to love about the AquaSonic Black Series PRO electric toothbrush.
 First, the sonic technology is top-of-its-class, vibrating 40,000 times per minute.
 This means your teeth and gums will get a deep clean every time you brush.

 Second, the battery life is incredible.
 A single charge will last up to 30 days — perfect for long-term backpackers or digital nomads.

 Finally, the UV sanitizing charging case is a game-changer.
 This feature kills 99% of germs, so you can have confidence that your toothbrush is germ-free and ready to use, no matter where your journey takes you.

-Even though the AquaSonic Black Series PRO is our favorite, there are many great travel toothbrushes available.
+Even though the AquaSonic Black Series PRO is our favorite, many great travel toothbrushes are available.